 - 1. The Parties shall hold bilateral meetings on matters of common interest, in accordance with an agenda agreed to in advance by the Parties, for the purpose of developing and monitoring collaborative activities.
 Relevant international organizations and relevant initiatives/projects may be invited by both Parties to join such consultations that will take place at least once per year, through face-to-face meetings or remote conferences.
-The following two items should be examined at least once per year in occasion of consultations: - a. discuss technical and operational issues related to furthering the objectives of this MoU; and - b. review progress of collaboration and related work between the PERSGA and the UNEP/MAP - 2.
+The following two items should be examined at least once per year in occasion of consultations: - a. discuss technical and operational issues related to furthering the objectives of this MoU; and - b. review progress of collaboration and related work between the Secretariat of PERSGA and the components of the UNEP/MAP-Barcelona Convention, (as RAC/SPA, REMPEC) and Med POL covered by separate legal instrument in accordance with Article 4.4 above. - 2.
 In implementing activities, projects and programmes in the agreed priority areas, the Parties shall execute a separate legal instrument appropriate for the implementation of such initiatives in accordance with Article 1.2 above.
-In identifying the areas of cooperation under this MoU, due regard shall be given to PERSGA' and the UNEP/MAP's-UNEP/MAP geographic coverage. - 3.
+In identifying the areas of cooperation under this MoU, due regard shall be given to PERSGA' and the UNEP/MAP's-UNEP/MAP-Barcelona Convention geographic coverage. - 3.
 Where one of the Parties is organizing a meeting with external participation at which policy matters related to the aims of this MoU shall be discussed, it shall, as appropriate, either invite the other Party to participate in the meeting or update it on relevant policy matters discussed at the meeting. - 4.
-The PERSGA and UNEP/MAP will inform their relevant governing bodies on the progress made in implementing this. - 5.
+The PERSGA Secretariat and UNEP/MAP-Barcelona Convention-Barcelona Convention will inform their relevant governing bodies on the progress made in implementing this MoU by including this issue in the agenda of each Ordinary Meeting of their respective governing bodies (Meeting of the Parties for PERSGA and Contracting Parties Meeting for UNEP/MAP-Barcelona Convention). - 5.
 Nothing under this MoU imposes financial obligations upon either Party.
 If the Parties mutually agree to allocate specific funds to facilitate an activity undertaken pursuant to this MoU, such an agreement will be reflected in writing and signed by both Parties.
 In particular, for the implementation of joint activities within the framework of this MoU that might involve payment of funds, a specific separate legal instrument will be entered into, as appropriate, taking into account those relevant administrative and financial rules and procedures applicable to the Parties. - 6.
 The Parties will undertake, within their global knowledge network and to the extent possible, to facilitate mutual access to relevant information and body of work as well as dissemination between them.
 The Parties will consider the possibility of joint missions and the hosting of joint training activities and information sessions.

-Article 6 Status of the Parties and their Personnel
+Status of the Parties and their Personnel